ANTH - Anthropology

 View Course Outcomes:

-- Apply knowledge of human behavior and social phenomena to social and community issues
+- Apply knowledge of human behavior and social phenomena to social and community issues.

-- Discuss narrative of human evolution
+- Discuss narrative of human evolution.

-- Identify paleoanthropoligical methods, primatology and biological variation
+- Identify paleoanthropoligical methods, primatology and biological variation.

-- Relate basic genetics, evolutionary theory and fossil hominid
+- Relate basic genetics, evolutionary theory and fossil hominid.

-Credits 4Fall/Winter/Spring
+Credits 4

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or higher; or placement above stated course levels.

 This class is an introduction to the study of archaeology.
 Class topics include a brief introduction to archaeological methods and an overview of world prehistory from the mammoth hunters to the earliest civilization.